FredericJacobs/jekyll-blog/_posts/2016-04-07-qc-axolotl.md

 ---
 layout: post
-title:  "Axolotl & the Quantum Computers"
+title:  "Double Ratchet & the Quantum Computers"
 date:   2016-04-07 15:00:00 +0200
 ---

-*The Axolotl protocol [was renamed](https://whispersystems.org/blog/signal-inside-and-out/) “Double Ratchet”.*
+*The double ratchet [was previously known](https://whispersystems.org/blog/signal-inside-and-out/) as the Axolotl ratchet.*

 With recent developments in quantum information processing and computation, there has been a lot of chatter about moving to post-quantum cryptography.
 The [NSA](/blog/2016/01/27/NSA-QC/) and NIST have already called for the standardization of post-quantum crypto and its swift adoption.